MrPotatoManLol/QLRC-Stuff/General/Departments/Civil/Department of Operations.md

 **Description:** The Department of Operations is a restricted department within the corporation.
 All operations within the department are performed in secrecy.

-> *We lurk in the shadows.
-We see everything.
-We hear everything.
-Nothing is unknown to us.*

 **Join Requirements:** [REDACTED]
 **Join Process:** [REDACTED]